-Athlete's foot is a fungal skin infection that sets up home in warm, moist areas such as the feet and between the toes.
+Athlete's foot is a fungal skin infection that occurs in warm, moist areas such as the feet and between the toes.
+It’s very common, affecting up to a quarter of people at some time in their life.
 Known medically as tinea pedis, it produces symptoms of a rash that is usually red, sore and itchy, with clear edges that can form a ring-like pattern, giving it its other name of ringworm.
-It can also occur in other sweaty areas such as the crease of the groin where it is known as tinea cruris, or jock itch.
+It can be passed on from person to person, often from walking barefoot in gym showers or around swimming pools for example.

 Anti-fungal medicines are used to treat athlete’s foot.
 You can buy them from your pharmacy without a prescription.
 There are lots of different products available and formulations include creams, powders, gels, and sprays.
 There is no evidence to suggest that one anti-fungal medicine is better than the others, so it comes down to personal preference.
 You should only use one anti-fungal medicine at a time.
 Anti-fungal medicines work by killing the fungus (dermatophytes) that cause athlete’s foot.
 They usually do this by disrupting the production of important components needed for the fungal cell membrane.